 From Batteries to the Brain:

 Most people these days are aware of lithium-ion batteries.
 They power our cell phones, laptop computers and other portable electronic devices.
-Heart pacemakers are powered by lithium-containing batteries.
-Electric vehicles, including the high-end Teslas, run on lithium-ion batteries as well.
+In addition, heart pacemakers are powered by lithium-containing batteries.
+Electric vehicles, including high-end Teslas, run on lithium-ion batteries as well.

 Lithium for Bipolar Disorder:

 Psychiatrists and neurologists began using lithium salts to control seizures and calm nervous patients in the 1870s.